sriyavemuri/My-Shell/README.md

 Given an integer input, the program will return a string of the character 'a' repeated the integer input number of times.
 So for example, the input 3 would result in 'aaa'.
 ### sumtest.c
 Given at least two integer inputs, the program will add them all together and return the sum as an integer.
+### product.c
+Given at least two integer inputs, the program will multiply them all together and return the product as an integer.

 # INTERACTIVE MODE